TigerHix/cytus/README.md

 ### Preferences.txt
 - convertmp3
-	- Description: Determines whether the mp3 file should be first converted into wav file(test.wav)
+	- Description: Decides whether the .mp3 file should be first converted into .wav file(test.wav)
 	- **NOTE:JMF will probably refuse to work if it is 0**
 	- Value: 0,1
 	- Default Value: 1